New Laboratory Testing Shows Removal of 99.9% of Airborne Coronavirus and H1N1 Flu With Fellowes AeraMax Pro Air Purifiers

 "These latest test results on the Fellowes AeraMax Pro air purifiers provided by an independent third-party accredited (ISO/IEC 17025) laboratory are significant.
 I continue to be impressed with the findings on the efficacy of this technology/device by Fellowes," says Dr. Rajiv Sahay, Director of Environmental Diagnostics Laboratory at Pure Air Control Services based in Clearwater, Florida.
 "Typically, single-strand RNA envelope viruses (e.g. common cold coronavirus 229E, etc.) are used as a surrogate for SARS-CoV-2 to study the antiviral effect of a specific device."

-For over a decade, a leader in air purification, Fellowes AeraMax air purifiers, is a leading choice for localized air purification.
+For over a decade Fellowes AeraMax air purifiers has been a leading choice for localized air purification.
 Fellowes is the only solution that combines True HEPA filtration with EnviroSmart™ and PureView™ Technologies.
 EnviroSmart utilizes multiple sensors to monitor contaminants and room occupancy continuously and adjusts automatically to provide maximum protection–on demand.
 PureView makes the invisible, visible with real-time screen updates on air quality and machine performance.
 This immediate feedback instills peace of mind for room occupants.

 "Our company is proud to be of service to many businesses', schools', professional arenas and stadiums', and the fragile healthcare population's reopening stories," says John Fellowes.
 "While we've been providing health and wellness solutions to workplaces for years, our air purification business is among our most meaningful commitments to workplace health ever in our history."